ahinkka/robotini-clojure/README.md

 # robotini-clojure

 A basic Clojure bot template for Robotini Racing.
-It runs, but not very well.
+It runs, but it's not very fast.

 Run with `lein run` or via REPL of your choice.